Vlachs of Serbia: Controversy over ethnic identity

 The identity and ethnic classification of the Vlachs in Serbia is highly contested.
 These disputes also occur between Vlachs themselves: an "anti-Romanian" group and "pro-Romanian" group.
 The former regards Serbia as the homeland of the Vlachs and rejects any connection to Romania whatsoever, while the latter relates Vlachs and Romanians through elements such as language and often regards Romania as the homeland of the Vlachs, although both agree on the need for the Serbian state to do more to protect Vlachs.

 The situation within the National Council of the Vlach National Minority is particularly convulsed.
-In 2009, during an interview for the Serbian newspaper Politika, Živoslav Lazić, the president of the Council and then mayor of Veliko Gradište (Grădiștea Mare), called the efforts by "some in Serbia" to prove that the Romanians and Vlachs are a two distinct minorities as "xenophobic".
+In 2009, during an interview for the Serbian newspaper Politika, Živoslav Lazić, the president of the Council and then mayor of Veliko Gradište (Grădiștea Mare), called the efforts by "some in Serbia" to prove that the Romanians and Vlachs are two distinct minorities as "xenophobic".
 He also argued that claims about Romanianization of Vlachs by Romania come from people whose real aim is the assimilation of Vlachs.
 In 2010, shortly before the first elections to choose the members of the Council, Vlach politician Miletić Mihajlović accused the council of being pro-Romanian and of having as its main objective "transfer" Vlachs into Romanians, adding that Serbia was the homeland of the Vlachs.
 The new convocation of the Council, elected in 2010, was led by members of major Serbian parties (Democrat Party and Socialist Party of Serbia), most of whom were ethnic Serbs with no relation to the Vlach minority.
 The new president, Radiša Dragojević, stated that "Nobody has the right to ask Vlachs to declare themselves as Romanians", that "Vlachs consider Serbia their motherland", and that "We have no objections, nor any basis to turn to Romania, nor does Romania have any basis to make any demands on our behalf".
 According to Dragojević, out of 23 members of the Council, only four were pro-Romanian.
 In 2018, a new convocation of the council was elected, and the coalition "Vlachs for Serbia" won 22 of the 23 seats.
 Dragojević, who was re-elected president of the Council, commented that their result was due to pro-Romanian Vlach political organizations having either boycotted the election or having run for the election for the National Council of the Romanian National Minority instead.
 Radiša Dragojević, the current president of the Council, has stated that no one has the right to ask the Vlach ethnic minority in Serbia to identify themselves as Romanian or veto anything.
 As a response to this statement, the cultural organizations Ariadnae Filum, Društvo za kulturu Vlaha - Rumuna Srbije, Društvo Rumuna - Vlaha „Trajan“, Društvo za kulturu, jezik i religiju Vlaha - Rumuna Pomoravlja, Udruženje za tradiciju i kulturu Vlaha „Dunav“, Centar za ruralni razvoj - Vlaška kulturna inicijativa Srbija and the Vlach National Party protested and accusing him of false narrative.
 The Vlach National Party accused the Serbian government of assimilation by using the National Council of the Vlach National Minority against the interests of this community.